mkmad/open-vpn/README.md

 - `server.conf`: Configuration file for the OpenVPN server.
 - `client.conf`: Template configuration file for OpenVPN clients.

+## Description
+- setup_openvpn.sh: Installs OpenVPN and Easy-RSA, sets up the Easy-RSA environment, builds the CA, server, and client certificates, copies the necessary files to the OpenVPN directory, and creates configuration files.
+- server.conf: Contains the server configuration for OpenVPN.
+- client.conf: Template client configuration, updated with the server IP and port during script execution.

 ## Usage

 1. Clone the repository: